StefH/QboxNext/src-server/QboxNext.Server.Frontend/Docker.md

 ### Build Docker for "Windows : nanoserver-1803"

-Go to the root from this project
+Go to the root from this solution

 #### 1. Build